sedol1339/files/abstracts.md

     -  It dynamically combines input-driven bottom-up signals with expectation-driven top-down signals

 ## 1998

+Prechelt, L. (1998).
+Early Stopping — But When?
+Neural Networks: Tricks of the Trade.
+Springer.
+Retrieved from https://page.mi.fu-berlin.de/prechelt/Biblio/stop_tricks1997.pdf

+    - We perform experiments with early stopping on 12 problems and 24 different network architectures
+    - We find that slower stopping criteria allow for small improvements in generalization (about 4% on average)
+    - However, it costs much more training time (about factor 4 longer on average)

+Lecun, Y., Bottou, L., Orr, G. B., & Muller, K.-r.
+(2000).
+Efficient BackProp.
+ResearchGate.
+Retrieved from https://cseweb.ucsd.edu/classes/wi08/cse253/Handouts/lecun-98b.pdf

+    - Stochastic learning is faster than batch learning, often improves quality
+    - Stochastic learning allow to track changes in online learning
+    - However, many acceleration techniques (like conjugate gradient) only operate in batch learning
+    - Shuffle the training set so that successive examples rarely belong to the same class
+    - Focus hard examples (but not for data containing outliers)
+    - Normalize the inputs and uncorrelate them if possible
+    - Hyperbolic tangent often converge faster than sigmoid, also tanh(x) + ax may be good
+    - Choose target values at the point of maximum second derivative of the sigmoid
+    - Some recommendations for initialization are given (IMO see later works for this)
+    - Some recommendations for separate learning rate for each weight
+    - Radial basis functions (RBF) vs sigmoid units is discussed
+    - SGD convergence and second-order methods are discussed in details
+    - It is shown that classical second-order algoritms are impractical for NNs, modifications are proposed

 Neal, R. M., & Hinton, G. E. (1998).
 A View of the EM Algorithm that Justifies Incremental, Sparse, and other Variants.
 Learning in Graphical Models.
 Springer.
 Retrieved from https://www.cs.toronto.edu/~hinton/absps/emk.pdf